sharayu-n/hiver-project/README.md

 - Rule-based evaluation cannot fully capture human judgment
 - Retrieval uses cosine similarity only (no reranking)

+### Why not a hosted API?

+Using Ollama avoids external API dependencies and allows the project to be reproduced locally by reviewers.
+The trade-off is that inference is slower than commercial hosted models, but the setup is simple, free, and self-contained.

 ---

 # Future Improvements